Potentially save up to 30% on debts of $10,000 or more.

 - Types of debt accepted.
-Unsecured debt — excluding payday loans, legal judgements, consumer finance loans and medical debts not in collections
+Unsecured debt — excluding payday loans, legal judgments, consumer finance loans and medical debts not in collections.

 - Negotiations type.
 Direct negotiations.

-What are the benefits and drawbacks of PDI debt relief?
+What are the benefits and drawbacks of Pacific Debt Inc. debt relief?

 - No upfront fees.
 PDI doesn’t charge fees until after it delivers on its services.